Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Select a flow direction with one of the three directional arrows to indicate: from ServiceNow to JSM, JSM to ServiceNow, or both.

 When is the best time to create a 2-way flow?
-Choose a 2-way flow direction if you have records in a specific ServiceNow table that you want added to a specific Jira Service Management project and issues in JSM that you want added to that same table in ServiceNow.
+Choose a 2-way flow direction if you have incidents in a specific ServiceNow table that you want added to a specific Jira Service Management project and issues in JSM that you want added to that same table in ServiceNow.

 Screenshot of choosing a flow direction in Unito between Jira Service Management and ServiceNow.